 There are times in our personal lives when we should take action to improve our lot, but we can’t seem to escape the region-β paradox.

-Paying for memberships that we don’t use.
+- Paying for memberships that we don’t use.
 Do you have a cable subscription, gym membership, or some other recurring payment that you just don’t ever use?
-Did you buy boxes of Kleenex from Amazon on subscription and now they’re piling up like you’re running a ward for five year olds in the middle of the winter?
-Yet, it’s easier, according to Monkey Brain, to just pay the darn bill than it is to spend 15 minutes on the phone cancelling the subscription.
+Did you buy boxes of Kleenex from Amazon on subscription and now they’re piling up like you’re running a ward for five-year-olds in the middle of the winter?
+Yet, it’s easier, according to Monkey Brain, to just pay the darn bill than it is to spend 15 minutes on the phone canceling the subscription.

-There are two ways to convince Monkey Brain that the pain which he’s been ignoring is actually worth paying attention to.
-The first way is the painful (so to speak) path: actually increase the amount of pain to the point where he has no choice but to notice it and do something about it.
+There are two ways to convince Monkey Brain that the pain that he’s been ignoring is actually worth paying attention to.
+The first way is the painful (so to speak) path: actually increasing the amount of pain to the point where he has no choice but to notice it and do something about it.
 I’m personally no masochist, so I try to avoid that route.

 The second way is to lower the threshold for getting Monkey Brain to notice.
-In other words, make him more pain intolerant.
+In other words, makes him more pain intolerant.
 Make him a pain weenie.